VoxelStorm-Ltd/serialstorm/README.md

 If using this to send structs, see notes above about packing.

+---
 ```cpp
 void write_varint(T const uint)
 ```
 Write a `VarInt` - a variable sized unsigned integer.
 The size is determined by how big a number you're sending, not the maximum range of the type.
 This should be your go-to whenever sending numerical information, unless you know for sure you need the entire size of a fixed integer.
+It can send values up to the maximum that can be represented by `uint64_t`.

 Note this is usable with unsigned integers only.
 For signed integers, prefer a fixed type rather than casting to unsigned and using `VarInt` - the latter will work, but will often end up using the largest representation (9 bytes) for negative numbers.

 The recipient must read from the stream with `read_varint`.

+---
 ```cpp
 void write_string(std::string const &string)
 ```